![]() |

 The combinations of possible values and their meanings are shown in the File Status Codes Documents with some comments where vendor additions or extensions may occur.

 The Non-Relational Data Connection provides a suite of sample programs and reference documentation for managing VSAM Data Sets or flat, sequential files (QSAM).
-Techniques for creating, deleting or updating are included for both VSAM and QSAM.
+Techniques for creating, deleting, updating, viewing, converting and comparing are included for both VSAM and QSAM.

 Explore the Assembler Connection for more examples of mainframe Assembler programming techniques and sample code.